flipifucan/UofM-Homework-GitHub/Week_4_HW/SubmissionFile.md

 3. Command to run expert mode: sudo chkrootkit -x  well that was cool.

 4. Provide a report from the chrootkit output on what can be done to harden the system.
+Removing a lot of un wanted applications.Updating the system are just a few to begin with.
+Maybe use some external storage.
     - Screenshot of end of sample output: See screen shot

 ---